-1.6 Appendix 1 gives a general description of the grades, subgrades and land use categories identified in the survey.
+1.4 A general description of the grades, sub-grades and land-use categories identified in the survey is provided as an appendix.
 The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.